The Board of Directors is responsible for the overall governance of the network and, as foremost experts in their fields, provide invaluable advice.

 Phil De Luna is Program Director, Energy Materials Challenge Program at the National Research Council Canada where he leads a $57M multi-disciplinary collaborative research program to develop made-in-Canada materials solutions for a sustainable energy and chemicals sector.
 He is an expert in carbon conversion technologies, artificial photosynthesis, clean energy materials, and machine learning for materials discovery.
 He is the youngest director in NRC’s history.

 Phil earned his PhD in Materials Science & Engineering at the University of Toronto under supervision of Prof. Ted Sargent.
 He has held competitive research internships at the IBM TJ Watson Research Centre and Toyota Research Institute, as well as visiting scholarships at UC Berkeley, Lawrence Berkeley National Labs, and Stanford.
+He has published 40 scientific papers in world-leading journals like Science and Nature and his work has been covered by mainstream media outlets like CBC, Forbes, Vice, the Independent, etc.

 + Darcy Ell